avrgeek/avrgeek.github.io/_posts/2015-11-11-chromeready-virtualbox.md

 [Neverware's CloudReady](http://www.neverware.com/free/), which provides an freely available (to individuals) ChromeOS experience on generic hardware.

-Cloudread, however, does not support dual boot, so it will wipe away anything on the machine.
+Cloudready, however, does not support dual boot, so it will wipe away anything on the machine.
 Following some hints from [this page](https://neverware.zendesk.com/hc/communities/public/questions/205595978-Has-anyone-prepared-a-Virtual-Appliance-of-this-yet-) I was able to get the CloudReady to install on a Virtualbox VM, without the need to create a USB bootable drive.